Van life: Why a cast iron pot has a place in your road trips

 And if it can appeal to an audience passionate about the van life world, it's for very concrete reasons.

-1. It allows for simple, self-sufficient cooking
+1. It allows simple, self-sufficient cooking

 2. It is durable and versatile